Do you want to get jobs in South Korea in 2025 but don’t know how?

 (i) Working hours

-South Korea has a long history of working long hours; the typical workweek is 52 hours (40 regular hours plus 12 hours of overtime).
+South Korea has a long history of working long hours; the typical workweek is 52 (40 regular hours plus 12 overtime hours).

 (ii) Holidays

-The number of public holidays varies from year to year, ranging from 10 to 16.
+The number of public holidays varies yearly, ranging from 10 to 16.
 This is because your paid annual leave grows each year you work for your employer.

 (iii) Tax rates